PentiaLabs/generator-helix/readme.md

 # Helix Generator

-This generator will create a Helix compliant solution and provide the ability to create & add new projects to any layer (i.e. Feature, Foundation & Project)
+This generator will create a Helix compliant solution and provide the ability to create & add new projects to any layer (i.e. Feature, Foundation & Project).
+Unicorn is used for serialization, if you don't use serialization and or TDS you have the option not to add serialization to the project.

 ## Getting started